SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/about-documentation/about-documentation.md

 ## Where to find Exchange documentation

 The [Exchange Server for IT pros](https://go.microsoft.com/fwlink/p/?linkid=34165) TechCenter is your primary gateway to in-depth technical information about Microsoft Exchange.
-Through the TechCenter, which is located on the Microsoft TechNet site, you can access the Exchange Library and the Exchange Team Blog.

 If you're an admin for an Exchange hybrid or Exchange Online deployment, you may also be interested in the [Office 365 for IT pros](https://go.microsoft.com/fwlink/p/?LinkId=282341) TechCenter.